dreangine/voting-lib/README.md

 - **Transparency**: to have open and traceable votes without revealing real user data
 - **Flexibility**: to allow the voter to decide how their vote will be composed and to support multiple voting methods, including:
   - **Election**: each person votes for one candidate and the elected candidate is the one with the most votes
-  - **Judgement**: each person votes for one or more candidates and the guilty ones are the ones with more votes for guilty than for innocent
+  - **Judgment**: each person votes for one or more candidates and the guilty ones are the ones with more votes for guilty than for innocent

 ## Installation